 Does the California Lemon Law apply to used cars?

+It depends.
 There are some situations where the Song-Beverly Consumer Warranty Act (California’s Consumer Lemon Law) will not apply used cars.
 But that doesn’t mean that buyers of used cars are left unprotected.
-Instead, California’s Consumer Legal Remedies Act (“CLRA”) may be used to protect consumers from used car dealers.
+Instead, California’s Consumers Legal Remedies Act (“CLRA”) may be used to protect consumers from used car dealers.